openstack/ansible-hardening/doc/source/index.rst

 Automated security hardening for Linux hosts
 ============================================

-The openstack-ansible-security Ansible role uses industry-standard security hardening guides to secure Linux hosts.
+The ansible-hardening Ansible role uses industry-standard security hardening guides to secure Linux hosts.
 Although the role is designed to work well in OpenStack environments that are deployed with OpenStack-Ansible, it can be used with almost any Linux system.